 Takeaway: A Clearer View into Your Ads’ Successes and Failures

 Will this update change the digital marketing industry as we know it?
 Probably not.
 But what it will do is provide some much-needed transparency in successfully managing your ad campaigns, and probably save you money, too.
 Instead of just bidding for that first page of results, you’ll be able to start spending your budget on what actually helps your ad reach more eyeballs.
 So be on the lookout for these new tools over the next few weeks, and if you would like help getting the most out of your paid search strategy, let us know!
-We’re a full-service digital marketing agency based in Atlanta, Georgia, and luckily for you, we’re Google Ads experts and more.
-Contact Local Marketing, Inc. directly here: https://www.localmarketinginc.com/contact-us/
+We’re a full-service digital marketing firm based in Atlanta, Georgia, and luckily for you, we’re Google Ads experts and more.
+Contact Local Marketing, Inc. directly here: http://www.localmarketinginc.com/contact-us/